theodi/open-data-licensing/guides/publisher-guide.md

 The above example includes a rights statement that refers to a custom licence.
 The licence is described using terms from the Creative Commons vocabulary including a link to its legal definition and a series of permissions and requirements.

 This particular licence is a variation of the CC-BY licence: it permits the creation of derivative works, distribution and reproduction of the data and the re-user must include all copyright notices and license derivatives using similar terms; but there is no _legal_ requirement to include attribution.

+Like `ccREL` the [ODRL](http://www.w3.org/community/odrl/) vocabulary aims to provide more detailed expression of re-use policies and can be similarly combined with the ODRS vocabulary.

 ### Linking to Rights Statements from Web APIs